-Individual calibration data for the log periodic antenna is supplied at appropriate distances (3, and 10 meter) to comply with various emissions test requirements.
+Individual calibration data for the double ridge guide horn antenna is supplied at appropriate distances (3 and 10 meter) to comply with various emissions test requirements.
 For emissions measurements, add antenna factor plus cable loss to receiver reading in $dB\mu V$ to convert to field strength in $dB\mu V$ /meter.